 Each state has its statute of limitations for wrongful death.
 A statute of limitations establishes a timeline for filing a legal claim.
 In Florida, a party may file a lawsuit for wrongful death within two years of the date of an individual’s death.
 However, there are some circumstances under which this deadline may be extended.
 Therefore, to determine if you may file a lawsuit for wrongful death in Florida, you should contact an attorney for a consultation.

 A person may file a claim for wrongful death when his or her family member dies due to another’s negligence.
 Although this covers a variety of different situations, the most common types of claims for wrongful death include the following:

-Vehicle crashes: Vehicle crashes, including car, truck, and motorcycle crashes, are the most common cause of wrongful death in Florida.
+Vehicle crashes: Vehicle crashes, including car accidents, truck accidents, and motorcycle crashes, are the most common cause of wrongful death in Florida.
 Unfortunately, Florida averages hundreds of vehicle accidents each day, and this results in thousands of deaths each year.
 Many of these deaths are the result of negligence.
 Drivers who cause fatal accidents due to speeding, distracted driving, reckless driving, or impaired driving may be held liable for wrongful death.

 Pedestrian and bicycle accidents: Pedestrians and cyclists are particularly vulnerable to serious accidents.
 Since pedestrians and cyclists are largely unprotected when traveling, even a slight collision with a vehicle can result in life-threatening injuries.

 Defective products: Prescription drugs, motor vehicles, medical devices, and other poorly- designed consumer products routinely cause fatalities.
 Manufacturers, health care professionals, and resellers can all be held liable when a person’s death is caused by a defective product.